mtulio/mtulio.labs/docs/articles/ocp-aws-local-zones-day-2.md

 The first step is to choose the locations you want to use to opt-in on AWS EC2 configuration - it's opt-out by default.

-You can use the `describe-availability-zones` to check the location available on the region running your cluster.
+You can use the `describe-availability-zones` to check the location available in the region running your cluster.
 So let's get started:

 Get the region of your OpenShift cluster: